individual advice sessions

 Peer advice and guidance

-Sometimes you have a quick query that might best be answered by someone within your department - but you don't want to bother your tutor with it.
+Sometimes you have a query that might best be answered by someone within your department - but you don't want to bother your tutor with it.
 You might want to know how to format a reference for a particular resource used only in your subject - or what a particular term used in your subject means.
 Or you might just want to talk to someone about studying in your Department or School more generally.

 There are various peer schemes across the University that are operated by individual Schools and Depts.
 These range from buddy schemes to give you a named student contact within your School or Dept for more informal contacts, through peer mentoring and peer-assisted learning, to ASK Advisers (postgraduate research students in your department who are trained and mentored by the Study Advice team).